-Church nativity scenes add zip ties, gas masks and ICE to protest immigration raids
+Church Nativity scenes add zip ties, gas masks and ICE to protest immigration raids

 In Illinois, the detention campaign has left bystanders choking on chemical sprays and children traumatized at the site of neighbors and teachers being taken away, prompting state and local investigations.

-“We wanted to reflect sort of the reality that our community is experiencing," Jillian Westerfield, associate minister at the United Methodist church in Evanston.
+“We wanted to reflect sort of the reality that our community is experiencing,” said Jillian Westerfield, associate minister at the church in Evanston.

 Critics either don't fully understand the message or “find it really challenging to their conscience and are lashing out at the art rather than engaging with what the actual message is,” Westerfield said.

-Note: This story has been corrected.
-The Rev. Jillian Westerfield is with the Lake Street Church, which is affiliated with American Baptist Churches USA, not the United Methodist denomination.